Teaching Your Dog No

 And honestly, how far can you go with this, anyway?

-- When your arms are black and blue from his "playful" nips, should you keep waving a toy in Puppy's face hoping to redirect him to bite it instead?
+- When your hands are black and blue from his "playful" nips, should you keep waving a toy in Puppy's face hoping to get him to bite it instead?

-- Should you remove the Christmas tree because Puppy keeps pulling off the ornaments?
+- Should you remove the Christmas tree because your pup keeps pulling off the ornaments?
 Perhaps you should remove the pup by banishing him to the basement?
 One family suspended their Christmas tree from the ceiling so their dog couldn't reach it.
 Ugh!

 Or should you simply teach him to STOP doing certain things?

-I think you know that my answer is "Yes, you should teach him to stop doing certain things."
+I think you know my answer...
+"Yes, you should teach him to stop doing certain things."

-In fact, handing your puppy a toy or a treat when he's chewing on your hand simply rewards him for chewing on your hand.
-Puppies repeat behaviors that bring them a reward.
+In fact, handing your puppy a toy or a treat when he's chewing on your hand could be viewed as rewarding him for chewing on your hand.
+Pups repeat behaviors that bring them a reward.
 Not exactly what you want, right?

-At some point, every puppy needs to learn the meaning of "No" and AH-ah."
+At some point, every dog in the world needs to learn the meaning of "No!" and AH-ah!"

-All parents and grandparents recognize the sound "AH-ah!"It's an abrupt guttural sound that comes out of our mouths instinctively when a child does something alarming.
+All parents and grandparents recognize the sound "AH-ah!"It's an abrupt guttural sound that comes out of our mouths instinctively when a toddler does something alarming.

-Now I don't mean a gentle sing-song admonishment ("ah-ah-AHHH") that you might use with a child who is reaching for a cookie before supper.
+Now I don't mean a playful, sing-song caution ("ah-ah-AHHH...") that you might use with a child who is reaching for a cookie before supper.

-I mean the sharp, shocked, alarmed "AH-ah!" that bursts out of your mouth when the child is reaching toward a hot stove!
+I mean the sharp, alarmed "AH-ah!" that bursts out of your throat when that child is reaching toward a hot stove!

 "AH-ah" has a couple of advantages over "No."

-- "AH-ah" is a quick, choppy, urgent sound that bursts from your throat more quickly than you can form your lips around "No." Think of the toddler's hand!
+- "AH-ah" bursts from your throat more quickly than you can form your lips around "No." Make it a quick, choppy, urgent sound that Think of the toddler's hand so close to the hot stove!

-- "AH-ah" may be a better word to use than "No" if you've been saying "No" to your pup for a long time and he has developed the habit of ignoring it.
-It can be a good idea to start fresh with "AH-ah", adding the corrective techniques from my training books.
+- "AH-ah" may be a better word to use than "No" if you've been saying "No" to a dog for a long time and he has developed the habit of ignoring it.
+It can be a good idea to start fresh with "AH-ah", adding the corrective techniques we'll be discussing in a moment.

 I use both words interchangeably, so my dogs learn both words.

 Try not to use your pup's name when you say "No" or "AH-ah" so he doesn't associate his name with anything negative.
-However, if you have multiple dogs, you might need to use the name of the guilty one so the innocent one doesn't feel reprimanded.
+However, if you have multiple dogs and one of them does something undesirable while the other one is also in the room... you should use the name of the guilty one so the innocent one doesn't feel reprimanded.

 You might be thinking, "But I say 'No' all the time, yet my pup doesn't stop what he's doing!"

-To a dog, no is just a sound, no more meaningful than a whistling teakettle.
-No is meaningless until you show your puppy that it means "Stop – not allowed."
+To a dog, no is just a sound, no more meaningful than a whistling teapot.
+A No sound is meaningless unless and until you show your pup that it means "Stop – not allowed."

 Say "No" AS your pup is doing something you don't want (barking, jumping, chewing on the table leg, pestering the cat).

-A second or two later, add a corrective technique that actually makes him stop the behavior.
-I'll give you examples of corrective techniques in a minute.
+No more than one second later, add a corrective technique that actually makes him stop the behavior.
+I'll give you examples in a minute.

-When you're first teaching your pup what No means, never say the sound without also adding the corrective technique.
+When you're first teaching your pup what No means, never say the sound without also doing the corrective technique.

-Because in the beginning, it's the corrective technique – not the sound No – that makes your puppy stop the behavior.
+Because in the beginning, it's the corrective technique – not the sound No – that makes your dog stop the behavior.

-But since you're pairing the sound with the actual correction, at some point (usually very, very soon) you will just say "No" and your pup will stop whatever he's doing so quickly that you won't have time to add the corrective technique.
+But since you're pairing the sound with the corrective technique, at some point you'll be able to just say "No" and your pup will stop whatever he's doing so quickly that you won't have time to add the corrective technique.

 Once that happens.... once your pup stops what he's doing when you say "No".... can you stop adding the corrective technique?

-Well, unfortunately, if you stop adding an actual correction to "No" or if you add a correction only sometimes, some clever pups will go right back to repeating the behavior you were trying to stop.
+It depends on your particular dog.
+If you stop adding an actual correction or if you add a correction only sometimes, some clever pups will go right back to repeating the behavior you were trying to stop.
 These pups have learned, you see, that your No sound doesn't always come with a negative consequence.
 So at any given time, they might choose to ignore the No sound, hoping that THIS could be one of those times when you're not going to enforce it.

 Therefore, in the beginning when you're teaching No, you should try to pair it every time with an actual corrective technique.

-But once you've been working with your pup for a while and you have a great leader-follower relationship, you can just say "No." I can't remember the last time I had to use any corrective technique with any of my current dogs, because a simple "No" stops any behavior.
-In fact, they seldom do any behavior that even requires a No. Something to look forward to!
+The great news is that once you've been working with your pup for a while and you have a great leader-follower relationship, you can just say "No." I can't remember the last time I had to use any corrective technique with any of my current dogs, because a simple "No" stops ANY behavior.
+In fact, they seldom DO any behavior that even requires a No. Something to look forward to!

 Corrective techniques... what are they?